 We always endeavour to publish articles in a timely manner and an approximate date for publication can be advised upon request.

-Once the article has been published, it will be promoted on social media platforms such as Twitter, Facebook, Pinterest and highlighted in our weekly newsletter e-mail.
+Once payment as been received, it will be promoted on social media platforms such as Twitter, Facebook, Pinterest and highlighted in our weekly newsletter e-mail.

 Payment is required as soon as possible following publication.